We can't find the internet

 Airtable charges $20/user/month on the Team plan - every team member with edit access is a paid seat.
 For a small agency, that adds up fast compared to Expiro's flat pricing.

 Airtable excels at flexible data structures.
-But contract management needs MRR visibility, renewal workflows, and automatic alerts — none of which come ready-made.
+But contract management needs MRR visibility, renewal pipeline tracking, and automatic alerts - none of which come ready-made.

 Set up Expiro in 10 minutes.
 Automatic alerts, MRR dashboard, and team access - built for contract renewals from day one.